 “I don’t want to lose you.
 Fuck the miles.
 Fuck ’em!
 I’ll be here, and you’ll be there, and we’ll just, we’ll be long-distance.
 Because, quite frankly, I’m crazy about you.”

-So there we have it: three movies to help you survive your long-distance relationships.
+So there we have it: three movies about long distance relationship to help you survive your long-distance relationships.
 There are some great apps to help LDR couples watch movies or videos together.
 They let you watch the same video at the same time so you don’t have to time when you press play.

-What are your favorite movies to watch with your significant other?
+What are your favorite long distance relationship movies to watch with your significant other?